converswp/subscription/readme.txt

 This provides greater flexibility and control to customers, reducing the risk of abrupt cancellations.
 You can ensure a smooth subscription experience for your customers while managing recurring payments more effectively.

 [**Upgrade to Subscriptions for WooCommerce**](https://wpsubscription.co/)

+### Why Choose This WooCommerce Subscription Plugin?
+Subscriptions for WooCommerce is more than just a plugin—it's your key to unlocking predictable monthly revenue through fully managed WooCommerce recurring payments.
+Whether you're running a membership site, offering product deliveries, or building a course-based business, this plugin handles:

+- WooCommerce auto-renewal billing via Stripe, PayPal, or Paddle

+- Flexible cycles for subscriptions with free trials or one-time sign-up fees

+- Customer-managed dashboards for maximum transparency

+- Compatibility with top tools like LearnPress, WPML, and Membership plugins

+It’s the perfect solution for anyone searching for a subscription plugin for WooCommerce that’s built for performance, reliability, and growth.

 ### SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN COMPATIBILITIES